BeefGrass-fed & Finished, humanely raised right here at the Lazy B

 This system worked well for a few years….

 Someone must have spread the word about the price of bull calves because it wasn’t long before they became more and more expensive.
 And the price of commercial beef began to rise….

 One day, in 2009, I met a gal who had land and a few cows.
 She grew up on a farm and her family raised cattle on 600 acres!
-Lynn and I set up a partnership – she would grow out steers for ma and I would buy them from her, paying a little above market value.
+Lynn and I set up a partnership – she would grow out steers for me and I would buy them from her, paying a little above market value.

 It wasn’t long before I had people asking me if they could purchase beef by the piece instead of buying a quarter of cow.
 They’d like to purchase a roast or just a couple pounds of ground beef.

 I decided it was time to branch out and obtain my private label from the USDA for Lazy B Farm beef.
 After completing paperwork for the butcher and the Department of Agriculture, waiting for approval, and then writing checks to various departments, I finally had my own private label for Lazy B Farm beef!!
-For me, it was quite an accomplishment J
+For me, it was quite an accomplishment.

 Next, I purchased a few freezers and obtained the property licenses for hauling and selling beef.

-It didn’t take long for me to realize that between the costs of retailing cuts of beef and buying steers from another farmer, I wasn’t profiting much from my beef endeavor.
+I soon realized, between the costs of retailing cuts of beef and buying steers from another farmer, I wasn’t profiting much from my beef endeavor.
 I was barely in the black and spending a lot of time trying to make it all work.

 In 2013, I purchased my herd.
 The timing was fortuitous.
 My friend, Lynn, was selling her herd so she could move into town.
-I purchased a couple of her cows and a heifer, Herefords and Black Baldies ( a cross between Hereford and Angus).
+I purchased a couple of her cows and a heifer – Herefords and Black Baldies ( a cross between Hereford and Angus).

 A couple who’d been students of mine in our Beekeeping Series were downsizing their herd.
 I bought all of their herd, including the Angus bull.
 Some of their cows were already pregnant!